naturalis/galaxy-tool-cutadapt/README.md

 # galaxy-tool-cutadapt
-Wrapper for cutadapt, this repo can be used for the new (03-04-2019) galaxy 19.01 Naturalis server.
-The old galaxy 16.04 server is not supported anymore with this tool.
-Although cutadapt is also available from the toolshed, this specific wrapper fits better in the pipeline because it can handle zip files.
+Wrapper for cutadapt v.2.8 This repo supports Python3 and has been tested with Galaxy v.19.09 (also expected to work with Galaxy v.20).
+In contrast to cutadapt from the toolshed, this wrapper handles zip files as well.

 ## Getting Started
 ### Installing